Compile-Time Expressions

 - Calls to generic functions (functions with

-comptime T: typeparameters) in a non-generic comptime context - Operations that would overflow or panic at runtime
+comptime T: typeparameters) in a non-generic comptime context - Operations that would panic at runtime (e.g., division by zero)

 - System calls, external functions, or raw pointer dereferences